ese-ada-lovelace-2024/make_and_friends/pages/slides/cmake.md

 ## CMake

-- CMake is newer (around 1999), developed at KitWare (also develop VTK, the visualization toolkit & ParaView, 3D data viusualizer).
+- CMake is newer (from around 1999), developed at KitWare (also develop VTK, the visualization toolkit & ParaView, 3D data viusualizer).

 - Compared to `autotools`, CMake has a slightly cleaner structure.